Department: Administration – Peer Support

 Employment Status: Regular Full-Time

-The System Navigator works under the direction of the Mental Health & Addictions Clinic Manager and Health Services Department Manager.
+The System Navigator works under the direction of the Mental Health & Addictions Supervisor and Healing Model Manager.

 The System Navigator is responsible for assisting community members navigate through the various services that exist both within and around M’Chigeeng First Nation.
 The purpose of this role is to facilitate access to services for individuals in need by creating a “one stop shop” whereby individuals can access all their information in one place.
 This includes but is not limited to assisting with counselling, health services, addiction services, housing applications, education funding, and social assistance status, etc.